 There’s a café at the top as well as a deck offering panoramic views, that can be enjoyed year-round.

 Colonia Suiza is a small village outside of Bariloche, a short drive off of the Circuito Chico.

-It’s known for its typical chalets and Swiss “vibe” but in reality the vibe is a bit more touristy Epcot Switzerland than authentic Swiss colony.
+It’s known for its typical chalets and Swiss “vibe” but in reality the vibe is a bit more touristy Epcot Switzerland than the authentic Swiss colony it once was.